A Short History of Spencer House

 The Restoration

 In 1985, following fifty years of commercial occupation and a series of unsympathetic adaptations, Spencer House was leased by RIT Capital Partners plc.
-Under the chairmanship of Lord Rothschild, a substantial team of architects, historians, designers and specialist craftspeople was assembled and an epic ten-year project began to restore the house, including its suite of important early neoclassical interiors, to its original eighteenth-century splendour.
+Under the chairmanship of Jacob, 4th Lord Rothschild, a substantial team of architects, historians, designers and specialist craftspeople was assembled and an epic ten-year project began to restore the house, including its suite of important early neoclassical interiors, to its original eighteenth-century splendour.

 As a result of the painstaking attention to detail and technical expertise employed, the restoration of Spencer House is still considered one of the most ambitious and significant projects of its kind from the late twentieth century.